alexjj/alexjj.com/content/_index.md

 ## Now

-I'm enjoying undertaking [SOTA](https://gm5alx.uk/sota.html) activations - climbing mountains with my radio - and working my way towards 1,000 points to achieve Mountain Goat status.
-Replaying GTA V with the new enhanced edition.
-Also been thinking about rock tumbling.
+I’m enjoying being a radio amateur, callsign GM5ALX, and undertaking SOTA activations - climbing mountains with my radio - and working my way towards 1,000 points to achieve Mountain Goat status.
+I used to play computer games but now I just like the idea of them.

 ## Pages